-- 1. Obtain permission from their advisor before taking incompletes or withdrawals - 2.
-Limit the number of credits taken while on probation.
-This will be outlined in the initial probation letter if required. - 3.
-Student may be asked to do supplemental work to increase their chance of successfully completing probation.
-These can include but are not limited to: - Recommended or required counseling - Additional writing classes - ESL classes - Workshops or Continuing Education requirements - Complete one or more specified courses - Meet other stipulated requirements at the discretion of the Dean of the student's respective School or Dean's designee.
+1. Obtain permission from their advisor before taking incompletes or withdrawals.

+2. Limit the number of credits taken while on probation.
+This will be outlined in the initial probation letter if required.

+3. Complete supplemental work to increase their chance of successfully completing probation.
+These can include but are not limited to:

+- Recommended or required counseling.

+- Additional writing classes.

+- ESL classes.

+- Workshops or Continuing Education requirements.

+- Complete one or more specified courses.

+4. Meet other stipulated requirements at the discretion of the Dean of the student's respective School or Dean's designee.

-- 4. Meet with their advisor to discuss conditions of the probation and develop a written plan, subject to the approval of the Dean of student's respective School or Dean's designee, that will enable the student to fulfill the conditions of the probation - 5.
-Meet one or more times with the student's academic advisor during the probation - 6.
-While on probation, earn no course grade lower than a 3.0 required by the degree
+5. Meet with their advisor to discuss conditions of the probation and develop a written plan, subject to the approval of the Dean of the student's respective School or Dean's designee, that will enable the student to fulfill the conditions of the probation.

+6. Meet one or more times with the student's academic advisor during the probation.

+7. While on probation, earn no course grade lower than a 3.0 required by the degree.